Welcome to ZelixOS

 - Open Zelix Backup

-- Choose what to restore
+- Choose the files to restore and click Restore

 Zelix Cleaner